Rhyno: Team RECK and The Alliance (2001−2002)

 Following the closure of ECW, Gerin signed a contract with the World Wrestling Federation (WWF).
-He debuted on the March 19, 2001, episode of Raw, in Albany, New York at the Pepsi Arena, under the ring name Rhyno as a heel, aligning himself with Edge and Christian.
-Rhyno went on to help Edge and Christian defeat The Hardy Boyz and The Dudley Boyz for the WWF Tag Team Championship in a Tables, Ladders, and Chairs match at WrestleMania X-Seven.
+He debuted on the March 19, 2001, episode of WWF Raw is War, in Albany, New York at the Pepsi Arena, under the ring name Rhyno as a heel, aligning himself with Edge and Christian.
+Rhyno went on to help Edge and Christian defeat The Hardy Boyz and The Dudley Boyz for the WWF Tag Team Championship in a Tables, Ladders, and Chairs match at WrestleMania X-Seven on April 1.
 On the April 19 edition of SmackDown!, Rhyno defeated Kane to win the WWF Hardcore Championship.
-At Backlash, he defeated Raven to retain the title.
-At Judgment Day, Rhyno, Edge, and Christian formed a stable with Kurt Angle known as Team RECK, with all four members reaching the semi-finals of the King of the Ring.
-Rhyno was eliminated from the event by the eventual winner, Edge.
+At Backlash on April 29, he defeated Raven to retain the title.
+At Judgment Day on May 20, Rhyno, Edge, and Christian formed a stable with Kurt Angle known as Team RECK, with all four members reaching the semi-finals of the King of the Ring tournament.
+Rhyno was eliminated from the event by the eventual winner, Edge at King of the Ring on June 24.
 He won the Hardcore Championship a total of three times in mid-2001.

-On the July 9 episode of Raw, Rhyno "invaded" the WWF along with other ECW wrestlers.
+On the July 9 episode of Raw is War, Rhyno "invaded" the WWF along with other ECW wrestlers.
 The group, led by former ECW owner Paul Heyman, went on to merge with rival organization WCW later that night, forming The Alliance.
-At Invasion, Rhyno competed in the main event the Inaugural Brawl match; five-on-five tag team match where Team WCW/ECW (Booker T, Diamond Dallas Page, (WCW) Rhyno and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) (ECW)) defeated Team WWF (Stone Cold Steve Austin, Kurt Angle, Chris Jericho, The Undertaker and Kane).
+At Invasion on July 22, Rhyno competed in the main event the Inaugural Brawl match; five-on-five tag team match where Team WCW/ECW (Booker T, Diamond Dallas Page, (WCW) Rhyno and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) (ECW)) defeated Team WWF (Stone Cold Steve Austin, Kurt Angle, Chris Jericho, The Undertaker and Kane).
 Rhyno feuded with Chris Jericho due to Jericho insulting Stephanie McMahon, the on-screen owner of ECW, on numerous occasions.
 One notable moment during the feud saw Rhyno Gore Jericho through the SmackDown! stage set on the August 9 episode of SmackDown!.
-This culminated in a match between the two at SummerSlam, in which Rhyno lost to Jericho.
+This culminated in a match between the two at SummerSlam on August 19, in which Rhyno lost to Jericho.
 On September 23 at Unforgiven, he defeated fellow ECW alumnus Tajiri for the WCW United States Championship.
 He held the title for just under a month before losing to Kurt Angle on the October 22 episode of Raw.
 As a result of his loss, Rhyno was "suspended" from The Alliance on the October 25 episode of SmackDown!.
 The suspension was an angle concocted to explain Rhyno's absence while he underwent cervical fusion surgery for two herniated discs in his neck.
-The surgery was successfully performed on November 12, 2001.
+The surgery was successfully performed on November 12.